 Other Working Dogs

-Dogs in this group are strong, large, and excel at tasks such as rescue, pulling, and gauarding.
-It should come as no suprise to you that they are typically smart, resourceful, fast learners and make great companions.
+Dogs in this group are strong, large, and excel at tasks such as rescue, pulling, and guarding.
+It should come as no surprise to you that they are typically smart, resourceful, fast learners and make great companions.

 - Alaskan Malamute temperament